Paris, jolted by Brussels attack, sends Eiffel Tower salute

 A French official later said eight French nationals had been wounded, three of them seriously, in Tuesday's attacks.

-In another show of solidarity, Rome lit up its famed Trevi Fountain and its city hall with the colors of the Belgian flag.
+In another show of solidarity, Rome lit up its famed Trevi Fountain and its city hall with the colours of the Belgian flag.

 "There is no security in Europe any more," said Samira, a 42 year-old social worker in Paris.
 "It's very worrying."